Donate Sponsor

 pink cleaning spray bottle

-Ensuring your cat avoids cleaning products that could be harmful to them is important.
+Ensure your cat does not come into contact with cleaning products that could be harmful to them.
 Some products can cause burns on your cat’s paws or even in their throat or stomach if they swallow the product.
 Others can cause permanent damage and some can even be fatal if your cat isn’t treated quickly.
-Cats can be curious creatures and are even known to drink from toilets and sinks, which can be dangerous if they contain something toxic.
+Cats can be curious creatures and are even known to drink from toilets and sinks.
+This can be dangerous if they contain something toxic.
 Products to keep out of reach include:

 Signs of poisoning in cats